 In general terms, intellectual property is any product of the human intellect that the law protects from unauthorized use by others.
-For some innovations, a company may require a patent or copyright to protect its intellectual property from competitors and help the company keep its competitive advantage, for a while at least.
+The concept of intellectual property relates to the fact that some intangible assets, products of the human intellect, should have the same protective rights as physical property (tangible assets).
+For some innovations, a company may require a patent or copyright to protect its intellectual property from competitors and help the company keep its competitive advantage.
+Although, a competitive advantage does have a time limit that runs out when legal rights expire or when competitors catch up (or surpass) with their own innovations.